Global growth worries dent Asia business sentiment in Q3-survey

 The survey showed sentiment in Asia's property sector improved significantly, with five of 10 companies surveyed responding with a positive view on their outlook, while the others were neutral.
 Developers in Singapore and the Philippines were the most upbeat.

-Investors have pushed up the Philippines .PSI and Thailand .SETI to among the world's best performing stock markets this year, with gains of 22 percent and 24 percent.
-MSCI's Asia-Pacific ex-Japan index .MIAPJ0000PUS is up 12 percent.
+Investors have pushed up the Philippines and Thailand to among the world's best performing stock markets this year, with gains of 22 percent and 24 percent.
+MSCI's Asia-Pacific ex-Japan index is up 12 percent.

 JAPAN DOWNBEAT